- Price: $1,395–$2,990

 According to research, medium-firm mattresses with zoned support are best for generalized lower back pain [3] Caggiari G, et al. What Type of Mattress Should Be Chosen to Avoid Back Pain and Improve Sleep Quality?
 Review of The Literature.
 Journal of Orthopaedics and Traumatology.
 Dec.
 8, 2021 [4] Bolton R, et al. Effects of Mattress Support on Sleeping Position and Low-Back Pain.
 Sleep Science and Practice.
 May 10, 2022. .
 Most medium-firm mattresses in our testing were hybrids that balanced support and pressure relief well to maintain better spinal alignment throughout the night.
 While this research is specific to lower back pain, medium-firm mattresses with zoned support can also direct pressure away from the hips for a more comfortable sleep experience.

-Check out our guides for the best mattress for back pain and the best mattress for hip pain for more information.
+Check out our guides for more information on the best mattress for back pain and the best mattress for hip pain.

 Arthritis